- UCAS course code

 - Group/team working

-- Two of the three online assessment are group/collaborative assessments
+- Two of the three online assessment are group/collaborative assessments.
+Weekly live sessions allow for opportunities for working in small groups.

 - Interpretation (lateral thinking) of case study findings in the two group online assessments.